wendehals/bricks-cli/docs/scripting.md

 ## Expressions

-These expressions are available in the bricks scripts:
+These expressions are available in the bricks-cli scripts:

 * *Identifier* - Identifiers denote a variable defined by an assignment in advance.
 Identifiers start with a lower or upper case letter and can contain letters (lower and upper case), digits, and underscore `_`.
 * `load(FILE_NAME)` - Loads a collection from a file with the given FILE_NAME.